-There are special rules that apply to some pensions.
-For example, under the U.S. income tax treaties with Germany and Canada, social security-type pension payments are taxed in the same manner as U.S. Social Security.
 Some foreign pensions may be subject to a special rule that would require reporting on Form 3520 Annual Return to Report Transactions with Foreign Trusts.
-Superannuation Funds in Australia may require foreign trust reporting.
+As an example, Superannuation Funds in Australia may require foreign trust reporting.

-U.S resident taxpayers as well as Expats living abroad should consult with a U.S. tax professional who is knowledgeable and can advise about the tax consequences and foreign disclosure reporting requirements before moving a foreign pension from one plan to another or particularly about moving the plan to another country or to the U.S. Otherwise, the balance of the account could immediately become subject to U.S. tax.
-Likewise, individuals who are planning to become permanent resident aliens (Green Card Holders) should consult with a U.S. tax professional and understand how their foreign pensions will be treated for U.S. tax purposes.
+Before moving from one foreign pension or plan to another, or moving the money to another country or to the U.S., U.S taxpayers as well as Expats living abroad should consult with a U.S. tax professional who is knowledgeable and can advise about the tax consequences and foreign disclosure reporting requirements.
+Otherwise, such a move could result in the balance of the account immediately becoming subject to U.S. tax.
+Likewise, individuals who are planning to become U.S. permanent residents (Green Card Holders) should consult with a U.S. tax professional and understand how their foreign pensions or plans will be treated for U.S. tax purposes.